adriennemueller/adriennemueller.github.io/Sharing Protocols.md

 ## **Sharing as Public Protocol**

 <aside>
 ➕ **Pros:** Does not imply the same level of commitment as a pre-registration, but does look more professional than the shared GoogleDoc.
-Can be referenced by the OSF project’s DOI.
+Can be referenced by the OSF project’s DOI.<br>
 </aside>

 <aside>